World Wide Web Consortium: History

-Specification maturation
+Standardization process

 W3C develops technical specifications for HTML5, CSS, SVG, WOFF, the Semantic Web Stack, XML, and other technologies.
-Sometimes, when a specification becomes too large, it is split into independent modules that can mature at their own pace.
+Sometimes, when a specification becomes too large, it is split into independent modules that can progress through development stages at their own pace.
 Subsequent editions of a module or specification are known as levels and are denoted by the first integer in the title (e.g. CSS3 is Level 3).
 Subsequent revisions on each level are denoted by an integer following a decimal point (for example, CSS2.1 is Revision 1).

-The W3C standard formation process is defined within the W3C process document, outlining four maturity levels through which each new standard or recommendation must progress.
+The W3C standard formation process is defined within the W3C process document, outlining four development stages through which each new standard or recommendation must progress.

 Working draft (WD)

 After enough content has been gathered from 'editor drafts' and discussion, it may be published as a working draft (WD) for review by the community.
 A WD document is the first form of a standard that is publicly available.
 Commentary by virtually anyone is accepted, though no promises are made with regard to action on any particular element commented upon.

 At this stage, the standard document may have significant differences from its final form.
-As such, anyone who implements WD standards should be ready to significantly modify their implementations as the standard matures.
+As such, anyone who implements WD standards should be ready to significantly modify their implementations once the standard is finalized.

 Candidate recommendation (CR)

-A candidate recommendation is a version of a more mature standard than the WD.
+A candidate recommendation is a version of a more advanced standard than the WD.
 At this point, the group responsible for the standard is satisfied that the standard meets its goal.
 The purpose of the CR is to elicit aid from the development community on how implementable the standard is.

 The standard document may change further, but significant features are mostly decided at this point.
 The design of those features can still change due to feedback from implementers.